How do you add suspense to your stories? Writers need to learn techniques that make readers wonder what happens next and force them to turn the page.

 Rather say – If she didn’t get home by six, Sue knew the man in the balaclava would make good on his threat.

 As a writer, you must learn to use these questions to foreshadow the bigger moments in your story.
 As with any seductive technique, you must satisfy the curiosity at some point.
 String the reader along for too many pages and they’ll get frustrated or bored.
-Deliver a trite or half-hearted plot surprise and the reader will feel cheated.
+Deliver a trite or half-hearted plot twist or plot surprise and the reader will feel cheated.

 Getting the reader curious, placing carefully oblique questions at the corner of the reader’s mind, is a great way to keep them engaged with your story.
 They will feel like they’re putting together the plot puzzle and are eagerly waiting for a new piece of information.